Early Childhood Education's Lasting Impact: Building Foundations that Endure thumbnail

 Quality Standards and Funding

-• Licensing and accreditation systems that are robust
+• Robust licensing and accreditation systems

 • Adequate funding for facilities, materials, and staff compensation

-• Continuing professional development for educators
+• Ongoing professional development opportunities for educators

-Research and Evidence-Based Practices
+Research and Evidence Based Practices

 • Impact of different educational approaches on long-term outcomes

-• Effective strategies to support diverse learners
+• Effective strategies for supporting diverse learners

 • The role of technology in early learning